Medication Management

 Since we are an outpatient mental health private practice, we only accept clients who are appropriate for an outpatient setting.

 For instance, clients who have acute mental health needs are referred to agencies that can provide them with the higher level of care they need.
+At Insights Psychology, we have established ourselves as one of the reputable clinics offering virtual medication management for mental health.

 Types of Psychiatric Medications